Regenerative Stewardship Sanctuary logo

 2

-Outcome: A visible demonstration site showing project impact
+Outcome: A visible demonstration site with overnight hosting and early revenue

 3